Community and Economic Development

 Strong People Exercise Groups

 Wheatland County Extension offers several opportunities for people to stay strong and healthy.
 Register with the Extension Office to attend classes.
 All classes will start meeting again in the fall.
 Be watching our Wheatland County Extension Facebook page for updates.

 - Tai Ji Quan offers excersizes to promote balance.
-Meets on Mondays at 8 am at the Armory Fitness Center.

 - Strong People offers movement and strength training for overall better health.
-Meets on Tuesdays at 8 am at the Armory Fitness Center.

 - Strong Bones offers specific strength training to support bones and muscles.
-Meets on Wedensdays at 8:30 am at the Armory Fitness Center.

 - Strong Hearts offers low impact walking to promote heart health.
-Meets on Thursdays at 8:30 am at the Armory Fitness Center.

 Who doesn't like a great playground for their kids right in the middle of town?
 Wheatland County Extension has brought people and grants together to develop a safe, handicap accessible area for kids to enjoy in the middle of our beautiful Chief Joseph Park.